Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Tooko was an early riser, though.
 That was just plain *unforgivable.*

-"Nnnngh...do you *really* need to do your yoga stuff right away?
+"Nnnngh... do you *really* need to do your yoga stuff right away?
 While yowling at the top of your lungs?!"

 Tooko paused in his… whatever-he-was-doing.
 "No time later," he explained.
 Even after several days cooped up in tiny living quarters with the guy, he still refused to spend five words when three would do.